 “Shift has proven to be an instrumental partner to us in driving the integration of human rights management within the H&M Group.
 I particularly appreciate the dialogue and development of useful tools that will help us in our daily work to respect human rights throughout our value chain.” – Anna Gedda, Head of Sustainability, H&M

-As part of our tailored advice and support for each participant, we jointly create an annual workplan focused on key areas where the company needs to advance on implementing the Guiding Principles.
-Since our approach is grounded in building others' capacity, we do not “do the work” for the company – for example, we do not carry out human rights impact assessments or write sustainability reports.
-Instead, we are focused on guiding companies through learning and dialogue processes, usually involving staff from a range of departments.
-Examples of types of work we frequently do with companies include convening staff from various departments to identify and prioritize the company’s leading human rights risks; reviewing a company’s approach to stakeholder engagement and then leading an interactive training with country teams about how to improve it; or facilitating a discussion amongst a company’s senior executives about human rights risks.
+Our tailored advice and support for each participant is guided by a jointly created annual workplan focused on key areas where the company needs to advance on implementing the Guiding Principles.
+Since our approach is grounded in building others’ capacity, we do not “do the work” for the company – for example, we do not carry out human rights impact assessments or write sustainability reports.
+Instead, we are focused on guiding companies through learning and dialogue processes that build their capacity to implement core methodologies, usually involving staff from a range of departments.
+Examples of the types of work we frequently do with companies include convening a cross-functional group of staff to identify and prioritize the company’s leading human rights risks; reviewing a company’s approach to stakeholder engagement and then leading an interactive training with country teams about how to improve it; or facilitating a discussion amongst a company’s senior executives about addressing the company’s human rights risks.

 While we do charge for participation in this program, we are not a consultancy or auditing firm and do not work with every company that approaches us.
 Prior to a company joining the Business Learning program, we have in-depth, often in-person, discussions with leaders from the business about the company’s approach to human rights.
 This helps both us and the company understand if a collaboration is the right choice.
 We are looking for a serious commitment from the company on implementing the Guiding Principles as well as organizational capacity to do so, and we have a set of board-approved criteria we apply when making decisions about a company’s participation in the program.